ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 > Setting a `dict` like `{"low": 0, "high": 10}` in the `gene_space` means that random values from the continuous range [0, 10) are sampled.
 Note that `0` is included but `10` is not included while sampling.
 Thus, the maximum value that could be returned is less than `10` like `9.9999`.
 But if the user decided to round the genes using, for example, `[float, 2]`, then this value will become 10.
 So, the user should be careful to the inputs.

 If a `None` is assigned to only a single gene, then its value will be randomly generated initially using the `init_range_low` and `init_range_high` parameters in the `pygad.GA` class's constructor.
-During mutation, the value are sampled from the range defined by the 2 parameters `random_mutation_min_val` and `random_mutation_max_val`.
+During mutation, the value is sampled from the range defined by the 2 parameters `random_mutation_min_val` and `random_mutation_max_val`.
 This is an example where the second gene is given a `None` value.

 ```python
 gene_space = [range(5), None, numpy.linspace(10, 20, 300)]